 Lots of courses involve ‘fieldwork’, in which students go beyond the confines of the NUI Galway campus to work ‘in the field’.
 Examples include archaeological excavations, geological surveys, research expeditions at sea, and so on.
 Usually you will need to keep notes or a journal about your fieldwork as you complete it, and include these notes as part of the report that you write up when the fieldwork is complete.

 At some point in your studies, you are likely to be required to work with others to produce a joint project, report, poster, or presentation, for example.
 Working with other students can be fun but also challenging.
 Learning to overcome the challenges of teamworking is a key skill for work and life.
-See the section for more.
+See the Communication Skills section for more.

 Students taking science, engineering, and health science courses spend a significant amount of time in laboratories or ‘labs’ conducting various tests and experiments.
 You will often work as a pair in labs, alongside a lab partner.
 After a lab, you will usually be required to write up a detailed lab report that includes your observations, actions, diagrams, and conclusions.